swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-05-30-Introducing_Tarah_Wheeler.md

 and improve fiscal efficiency.
 But there is also a juggernaut preparing to assault financial institutions: Cryptocurrencies.
-Money is flowing freely, with no capital controls, and the metadata surrounding financial transactions is more valuable than the money itself--yet often poorly secured.
+Money is flowing freely, with no capital controls, and the metadata surrounding financial transactions is more valuable than the money itself - yet often poorly secured.
 It does not really matter if Bitcoin is a fad or if Hyperledger can live up to its promise: Blockchains are a disrupting technology and they will destroy established business models: It is